root-project/root/documentation/users-guide/InputOutput.md

 A `Streamer `usually calls other `Streamers`: the `Streamer `of its parents and data members.
 This architecture depends on all classes having `Streamers`, because eventually they will be called.
-To ensure that a class has a `Streamer`, `rootcint` automatically creates one in the `ClassDef` macro that is defined in `$ROOTSYS/include/Rtypes.h`.
+To ensure that a class has a `Streamer`, `rootcling` automatically creates one in the `ClassDef` macro that is defined in `$ROOTSYS/include/Rtypes.h`.
 `ClassDef` defines several methods for any class, and one of them is the `Streamer`.
 The automatically generated `Streamer `is complete and can